mdn/content/files/en-us/web/api/topics_api/index.md

 > **Note:** An epoch is a week by default, but it is possible to alter the length of an epoch in various ways such as runtime flags (see the [Examples](#examples) section for more details).
 Top topics are updated each week so that they are kept current and users don't start to see ads for topics that they are no longer interested in.

 Once the browser has observed some topics for a user, the Topics API can retrieve them and send them to an ad tech platform.
 The platform can then use those topics to personalize the ads they serve to the user.
-The API helps to preserve privacy by returning _only topics that have been observed by the calling site, for the current user_.
+The API helps to preserve privacy by _only returning topics to an API caller that have been observed by them_ on pages visited by the current user.

 The API returns topics within the most recent three epochs; one for each.
 The topic selected for each epoch is randomly selected from the user's top five topics for that epoch.

 To further enhance privacy and ensure that all topics may be represented, there is a 5% chance that the topic for an epoch is randomly selected from all possible topics.
+This only occurs if there is a _real_ observed topic available for that epoch — if not, then a random topic is chosen from the [entire list of available topics](#what_topics_are_there).
+For example, the caller may not have had a presence on sites visited by the user during that epoch.

 ## How does the Topics API work?